DECORATIONS DURING HOLIDAY SEASONS

 Central Christian is often decorated for special church seasons such as Thanksgiving, Advent/Christmas, or Easter.
 If your wedding is scheduled during a season when the church is highly decorated, you should expect to use our seasonal decorations in your own decorating theme.
 Although these decorations will need to remain in place as they are, you may add to them, as you desire.

 Pre-marital counseling is required for any couple wishing to be married in the Central Christian Church Facility.
 The Officiating Minister does not necessarily need to provide this, but a signed document from whomever is the counselor, explaining that sessions are either finished or continuing, will need to be presented to the Central Christian Church Office prior to the Wedding Ceremony.
-The Central Christian Church Pastor is also available to provide Pre-Marital Counseling, and (whether providing Pre-Marital Counseling or not, will need to meet with the couple at least twice prior to the ceremony to discuss details with them.
+The Central Christian Church Pastor is also available to provide Pre-Marital Counseling, and (whether providing Pre-Marital Counseling or not) will need to meet with the couple at least once prior to the ceremony to discuss details with them.

 THE WEDDING REHEARSAL & CEREMONY